DinaKlim/phase_equilibria_Bor/README.md

 [composition of a sample with covellite-pyrite epithermal vein](https://github.com/DinaKlim/phase_equilibria_Bor/blob/main/1_195.dat)

 ## Step 2:
-run vertex.exe to calculate the phase diagram
+Run vertex.exe to calculate the phase diagram

 ## Step 3:
-run pssect.exe for visualization
+Run pssect.exe for visualization

 ## Step 4:
-run werami.exe if you are interested in overlaying the fluid composition contours on top of your sulfide equilibrium assemblage diagram, and Matlab scripts https://www.perplex.ethz.ch/perplex/ibm_and_mac_archives/Perple_X_MatLab_scripts.zip for plotting the contours of the fluid compositions
+Run werami.exe if you are interested in overlaying the fluid composition contours on top of your sulfide equilibrium assemblage diagram, and Matlab scripts https://www.perplex.ethz.ch/perplex/ibm_and_mac_archives/Perple_X_MatLab_scripts.zip for plotting the contours of the fluid compositions

 ## Step 5:
 Overlap the fluid composition contours onto your phase diagram.
 The original lines may be a little "stepped" because the calculation is done on a grid, but after some cosmetic changes the diagram looks like this